India domestic route

 The foothills are often in cloud but Bagdogra's valley is usually clear enough for landing.
 Kangchenjunga visibility depends entirely on morning conditions.

-What is the best side of plane for Kolkata to Bagdogra?
+What is the best side for Kolkata to Bagdogra?